 Do Live Christmas Trees Have Bugs?

 In discussing organic practices at Indian Rock, I learned that they do in fact use pesticides to keep bugs away, albeit as little as possible.
 The biggest threat are beetles, which can decimate an entire farm.
-A more common threat which is generally spot treated are aphids.
+A more common threat that is generally spot treated are aphids.
 Usually black or dark brown, these bugs will hide in the trunks and blend in.

-Other possible bugs you may bring into your home include spiders, praying mantises, moths, weevil, webworm ticks, and mites.
+Other possible bugs you may bring into your home include spiders, praying mantises, moths, weevils, webworm ticks, and mites.
 I asked Sam how they dealt with bugs and staying organic.
-She gave a small sigh and said her dad would use a can of raid to kill off any pesky bugs, and it was the quickest easiest method if you don’t want to bring random bugs into your home.
+She gave a small sigh and said her dad would use a can of Raid to kill off any pesky bugs, and it was the quickest easiest method if you don’t want to bring random bugs into your home.

 One bug you’ll almost never find in a Christmas tree is a bed bug – which is a huge relief to know, as this would be the one type of bug you don’t want to bring home.